lalita1809/lalita_2025/navigation/about.md

 **Hi I am Lalita!**
 I am a senior at Del Norte highschool.
 I love going to the beach, hangingout with my friends, I love stitching and reading.
 I love watching new movies and new tv shows/sitcoms.

+<span class="bike-emoji">🚴‍♂️</span> I really love to bike with my uncle and aunt on different trails, whenever they visit California or whenever I go to Colorado to see them.

+<spam class = "swimming"><span> I really love to go swimming espcially at the beach.

 **This is my favorite TV show**